 Redox is a complete Rust operating system.
 In addition to the kernel, we are developing several side projects, including:

-- TFS: A file system inspired by ZFS.
+- RedoxFS - Redox file system inspired by ZFS.

-- pkgutils: Redox's package management library and its command-line frontend.
+- pkgutils - Redox package management library and its command-line frontend.

 - and a few other exciting projects you can explore here.